 - ➤ For all cases of procurement, the proper audit trail shall be ensured.
-The selection and contracting procedure, as well as offers received from the tenderers have to be well documented according to EU legislation, national and internal rules to ensure transparency of the process. - In accordance with applicable legislation, when establishing the contract value, the project partner has to take into consideration all (potential) contracts of the same type that the partner organisation has implemented or will implement. - A procurement may not be divided into several smaller procurements with the purpose of fitting them individually into the value range applicable to direct awarding.

-- ➤ In case of any breach of applicable law on public procurement, financial corrections of the costs can be applied by controllers or auditors (see Commission decision C(2019) 3452 and its annex for determining financial corrections to be made to expenditure financed by the Union for non-compliance with the applicable rules on public procurement). - Framework contracts can be eligible for the project's purposes, where goods and/or services have been already procured outside the project by the project partner's organization according to the relevant public procurement rules.
+The selection and contracting procedure, as well as offers received from the tenderers have to be well documented according to EU legislation, national and internal rules to ensure transparency of the process. - In accordance with applicable legislation, when establishing the contract value, the project partner has to take into consideration all (potential) contracts of the same type that the partner organisation has implemented or will implement. - > A procurement may not be divided into several smaller procurements with the purpose of fitting them individually into the value range applicable to direct awarding. - ➤ In case of any breach of applicable law on public procurement, financial corrections will be applied as set out in the Commission decision C(2019) 3452 and its annex for determining financial corrections to be made to expenditure financed by the Union for non-compliance with the applicable rules on public procurement (COM decision C(2019) 3452). - ➤ In case of non-compliance with the "bid-at-three" rule detected by the controller and prior to the certification is done, relevant financial corrections can be applied as set out in the COM decision C(2019) 3452. - Framework contracts can be eligible for the project's purposes, where goods and/or services have been already procured outside the project by the project partner's organization according to the relevant public procurement rules.
 In principle, the public procurement of the framework contract when it is carried out by the project partner's organisation shall be also checked by the Controller.
 In this case, the result of the audit/verification by other audit/control body can be taken into consideration for the purpose of the verification if it is available for the Controller and those checks and their scope is the same as the scope that the Controller would have carried out for the verification.
 The verification of the public procurement of a framework contract at governmental level (covering more than one institution) is not obligatory. - "In-house" contracting can be eligible under condition that the requirements set up in the latest EU Directive on the public procurement and at national level (described e.g. in the public procurement regulations as an exemption to the application of public procurement) for in-house contracting are fulfilled.
-Requirements from the latest EU Directive on public procurement imply that: - The contracting authority exercises over the contracted in-house body a control which is similar to that which it exercises over its own departments; - More than 80% of the activities of the controlled body are carried out for the controlling contracting authority; - There is no direct private capital participation in the controlled body.
+Requirements from the latest EU Directive on public procurement imply that: - The contracting authority exercises over the contracted in-house body a control which is similar to that which it exercises over its own departments;

+- More than 80% of the activities of the controlled body are carried out for the controlling contracting authority; - There is no direct private capital participation in the controlled body.